IVF IN THE CZECH REPUBLIC

 - Article 281 states that:

-Either a woman or a man of a full legal age has the right to use assisted reproductive technologies based on medical advice and according to the conditions and in the order determined by the legislation.
+Either a woman or a man of full legal age has the right to use assisted reproductive technologies based on medical advice and according to the conditions and in the order determined by the legislation.

-- Patients are free to choose whatever medical clinic working legally to carry out treatments they want to undergo with usage of the assisted reproductive technologies.
+- Patients are free to choose whatever medical clinic working legally to carry out treatments they want to undergo with the usage of the assisted reproductive technologies.

 - Programs that use assisted reproductive technologies can only be done in accredited healthcare establishments.